Contact us whenever you need it!

 Sending a sample recommendation letter to whoever is writing the credit reference may make it easier.
 If you're responding to a request for credit references by providing a list of contacts, be sure to collect all the above information.

-How to Succeed With Your Credit Reference Letter
+How To Succeed With Your Credit Reference Letter

 1. Gather all relevant information: have everything you need to know at hand for the letter